Scientists hope to steer robotic surfboards into hurricanes

 He says that the small wing makes the unit less top-heavy and more aerodynamic.

 “It’s about half the size [of the original],” Jenkins said.
 “It reduces weight, the center of gravity is lower; it’s able to withstand stronger winds.
-It’s like how fast planes have small wings, like fighter jets, and slow jets have bigger winds.”
+It’s like how fast planes have small wings, like fighter jets, and slow jets have bigger wings.”

 Saildrone is planning to deploy three units out of the Caribbean and U.S. Virgin Islands, and two from the shores of Florida.
 They can travel under their own power at 1 to 2 mph.